ManticoreGamesInc/platform-documentation/src/tutorials/art/custom_materials.md

 ## Overview

-Materials are the way to change the appearance of an object.
+Materials are the way to change the appearance of an object, using a complete package of shaders and textures.
 Core has a variety of different materials to chose from, and each can be modified in different ways to create **custom materials**.

 ![Sample Materials](../../img/Materials/SampleMaterials.png){: .center}